 11. COMMITTEE.
 The affairs of the Group shall be managed by a Committee consisting of the Officers of the Group together with no more than six Ordinary Members of Committee.
 Additional members may be co-opted from time to time under Rule 13.
 The Committee shall be broadly based, with no one field, discipline or type of institution unduly favoured.
 Only members of the Group shall be eligible for Membership of the committee.

 13. CO-OPTION TO THE COMMITTEE.
 The Committee shall have power to co-opt to fill casual vacancies in compliance with Rule 11.
-In addition, it may co-opt such other members not exceeding three in number as may be required from time to time, without the restrictions contained in Rules 11 and 12.
+In addition, it may co-opt such other members not exceeding three in number as may be required from time to time, no person may be co-opted for more than 9 years.

 14. QUORUM FOR COMMITTEE MEETINGS.
 At Committee Meetings, five members of the Committee present in person or by Teleconferencing (or similar appropriate technology) shall constitute a quorum.